The Ultimate Playbook for HOA Meetings

 A well-built agenda sets order and reduces wasted time.
 Here’s a proven sequence:

-- Homeowner forum (gives homeowners the floor to ask questions and voice concerns)
+7. Homeowner open forum (a designated time for homeowners to ask questions and voice concerns in a structured setting)

 Item number four is critical in any meeting.
 As analysts specializing in HOA and condominium association bookkeeping, we assist boards by preparing financial statements that are ready for the board.